datalad/datalad-catalog/docs/source/pipeline_description.rst

 The important subcommands for generating a catalog are:

-- ``create`` creates a new catalog with the required assets, taking metadata as an optional input argument
+- ``catalog-create`` creates a new catalog with the required assets, taking metadata as an optional input argument
-- ``add`` adds dataset and/or file level metadata to an existing catalog
+- ``catalog-add`` adds dataset and/or file level metadata to an existing catalog

 To create a catalog from the metadata we generated above, we can run the following: